PRAXIS: Integrating Program Analysis with Observability for Root-Cause Analysis

-In Phase 3 (\Cref{fig:praxis-phase-3}), given the investigation queue $Q$ and the initial investigation narrative $I_0$ from Phase 2, \agent iteratively dequeues and investigates an entity $e$ from the head of $Q$ and determines its role (a root cause vs. a symptom) in the cloud incident.
+In Phase 3 (\Cref{fig:praxis-phase-3}), given the investigation queue $Q$ and the initial investigation narrative $I_0$ from Phase 2, \agent iteratively dequeues and investigates an entity $e$ from the head of $Q$ and determines its role: a root cause, a symptom, or unrelated to the cloud incident.

 For each dequeued entity $e_i \in Q$ (designated as the \textit{focal entity}) at iteration $i$, \agent first constructs the \textit{observability context} $c_i$ and retrieves the corresponding \graph $G_P$.
-It then retrieves the corresponding \graph $G_P$.
-Crucially, \agent then employs an \emph{LLM-driven \graph traversal} that traverses the entity ($e_i$)'s~\graph ($G_P$) to construct an incident-centric program context $C_P$ that explains the observed error symptoms from the perspective of entity code context.
-Given the observability context $c_i$ and program context $C_P$ of the focal entity, \agent uses the LLM to determines its role in the cloud incident as one of \textsc{Primary Failure} (the root cause), \textsc{Symptom Only} (a symptom), or \textsc{Unrelated}.
+Crucially, \agent then employs an \emph{LLM-driven \graph traversal} that traverses the entity's ($e_i$'s)~\graph ($G_P$) to construct an incident-centric program context $C_P$ that explains the observed error symptoms from the perspective of entity code context.
+Given the observability context $c_i$ and program context $C_P$ of the focal entity, \agent uses the LLM to determine its role in the cloud incident as one of \textsc{Primary Failure} (the root cause), \textsc{Symptom Only} (a symptom), or \textsc{Unrelated}.
 After finishing the investigation of the current entity, \agent moves on to investigate the other LLM-selected microservices and the dependees according to the \sgraph $G_C$ by adding them to the investigation queue $Q$. \agent repeats this analysis on all entities in $Q$ until $Q$ is empty.

 Specifically, this phase consists of the following steps:

 \textbf{(a)~Observability context construction.}~\agent first retrieves the focal entity $e_i$'s observability data, comprising logs, metrics, and events, the \sgraph ($G_C$), and the focal entity's \graph ($G_P$), built in Phase 1. \agent additionally collects inter-service interactions (e.g., inbound/outbound calls) as indicated by the \sgraph and physical infrastructure attributes (e.g., cluster, node IDs) for each microservice-type entities.
 It also collects the current configuration status using \texttt{Kubectl} for ConfigMaps-type entities. \agent structuralizes these collected data into a JSON representation at the time of incident investigation for the LLM to consume as \textit{observability context} $c_i$, providing the most up-to-date runtime evidence to anchor the agentic program analysis and RCA reasoning.